shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ![](media/talkgroup-entry.png)

-When a TG has been manually entered, the display shows a 1 pixel box around the TG display area to indicate that this TG has been manually entered, even if the Contact / TG name is displayed rather than the TG nunber.
+When a TG has been manually entered, the display shows a 1 pixel box around the TG display area to indicate that this TG has been manually entered, even if the Contact / TG name is displayed rather than the TG number.

 ![](media/talkgroup-manually-entered.png)